 What Is Quashing And How It Affects A Case

 “Quashing” is a legal term, the meaning of quashing is disposed of or finish a criminal case before the ending of the trial or passing judgment.
-When a criminal case is registered against someone in the court either by the police or a private person, the case must be proved by the complainant against the accused person and alleged accused person try to prove innocent to him before the trial court.
+When a criminal case is registered against someone in the court either by the police or a person, the case must be proved by the complainant against the accused person and alleged accused person try to prove innocent to him before the trial court.

-Our criminal legal procedure runs on the basis of two Pillars
+Our criminal legal procedure runs on the basis of two Pillars:

-- Indian Penal Code (IPC)
+1. Indian Penal Code (I.P.C)

-- Code of Criminal Procedure (Cr.P.C).
+2. Code of Criminal Procedure (Cr.P.C)

-Our Criminal Procedure Code describes how the police and Court deal with a criminal case and describe the power of the police and court.
+Our Criminal Procedure Code describes how the police and Court deal with a criminal case, and describe the power of the police and court.

 Power to quash a Criminal Case

 What is compoundable?
-There no specific definition of compoundable in the law.
-But in a simple meaning that case can quash by the trial court, for example when the parties of the case have settled the matter amicably or by the compromise and offence is compoundable then trial court has power to quash the case but when the case is nature of non-compoundable then only the High Court of the state and Supreme Court of India has the power to quash the case.
+In simple meaning, cases that can be quashed by the trial court, for example when the parties of the case have settled the matter amicably or by the compromise.
+If the offence is compoundable then the trial court has power to quash the case but when the case is non-compoundable then only the High Court of the state and Supreme Court of India has the power to quash the case.

 When the party wants to quash the case on merit then it doesn’t matter offence is compoundable or not, power is only given to the High Court and Supreme Court of India.

 Difference between the Quashing and Appeal or Revision